Alphaville (band): Forever Young (1984)

 In autumn 1984, they released their debut album, Forever Young, produced by Colin Pearson, Wolfgang Loos and Andreas Budde.

-"Big in Japan" topped the charts in Germany, Greece, Switzerland, Sweden, Turkey, Venezuela, and the US Billboard Dance Chart (the group's only Top 10 on any Billboard chart).
+"Big in Japan" topped the charts in West Germany, Greece, Switzerland, Sweden, Turkey, Venezuela, and the US Billboard Dance Chart (the group's only Top 10 on any Billboard chart).
 The single also reached the Top Five in the Netherlands, Norway, Austria, Ireland and South Africa.
 It became the group's only Top 20 single in the UK, peaking at No. 8.

 The band's next two singles, "Sounds Like a Melody" and "Forever Young", were also both European Top 5 successes, although the former track failed to make an impression on the American charts.
-The song "Forever Young" was written during the Cold War, where the singer said "hoping for the best, but expecting the worst; are you gonna drop the bomb or not?"

 Amid reports that pop star Laura Branigan was featuring the song on her next album, Hold Me, Alphaville's "Forever Young" was re-released as a single in the US.
 The Alphaville version was released a third time in the US in 1988, to promote Alphaville: The Singles Collection, and peaked at No. 65, their highest charting (and also last) single on the Billboard Hot 100.

 Despite the success of the album and its singles, the band did not tour.
 Said Gold, "we didn't feel we were good enough musicians [to tour].
 These days it wouldn't be a problem to go out and play with tracks, but at that time it was really complicated.
 We didn't feel like we were performers.
 We felt more like we were studio rats.
 The studio felt like a safe environment.
 So, much to the annoyance of our manager, we didn't play [live] very much."

 Despite their commercial success in the United Kingdom in the 1980s, Alphaville has never performed live in the UK.

-Soon after the success of the album, Mertens left the band in December.
-He was replaced in January 1985 by Marian's old friend Ricky Echolette on keyboard and guitar.
+Soon after the success of the album, Mertens left the band in December 1984.
+He was replaced in January 1985 by Ricky Echolette on keyboard and guitar.

+In a 2022 interview, Marian Gold said it is "a bit of a shock" when he hears "Forever Young" playing when he is in an elevator or at the supermarket.

+In 2024, Alphaville's single "Forever Young" reached number 1 on the Top 100 Billboard Chart, 40 years after its original release.
+The success of the song reaching No. 1 on the charts was linked to its popularity on the social media app TikTok.
+"Forever Young" remained at number 1 for ten weeks in 2024.